The Bee Gees and Chuck Berry Performing “Reelin’ and Rockin'” Is What You Need

 The Bee Gees performing “Reelin’ and Rockin'” with Chuck Berry on The Midnight Special, Oct.
 12, 1973

 At last!
 An official YouTube Channel has been created for The Midnight Special TV series, celebrating the legendary late-night TV show that featured the biggest names in music, comedy and entertainment from the 70s and early 80s.
-The March 6, 2023, launch is from from producer Burt Sugarman.
+The March 6, 2023, launch is from producer Burt Sugarman.

 From Musical legends like Tina Turner, Led Zeppelin, Aerosmith, Elton John, The Beach Boys, Fleetwood Mac, Aretha Franklin, Ray Charles, Johnny Cash, and Olivia Newton-John, to comedians like Steve Martin, Billy Crystal, Richard Pryor and George Carlin, The Midnight Special showcased many of the industry’s biggest artists between 1972 and 1981.